mikaelvesavuori/mikrolog/README.md

 }
 ```

+By default, unless you manually provide a correlation ID, if there is a value stored at `process.env.CORRELATION_ID`, then MikroLog will automatically use it.

-Further, you can also set the correlation ID manually as part of the `enrich()` call:
+You can set the correlation ID _manually_ as part of the `enrich()` call:

 ```typescript
 MikroLog.enrich({ correlationId: 'abc123' });